 Insurance and licensing details

-Red flag: If a quote is vague or handwritten on the back of a business card, think twice.
+Red flag: If a quote is vague or isn’t presented professionally, think twice.

 Which one is really cheaper?